Editorial Style Guide

 capital campaign Lowercase

-capitalization schools Capitalize the formal name of the school (School of Nursing); but lowercase the less formal inversion (nursing school).
-In running text where only one school is referred to, it is acceptable to capitalize School on second reference and throughout.
+capitalization schools Capitalize the formal name of the school (School of Nursing); but lowercase the less formal inversion (nursing school) and school by itself.
 Lowercase the plural: law and dental schools.

 caregiver One word